You are in Oslo, Norway

 Koch writes: "The basic rule for any design is 'Form follows function'.
 If an object has to perform a certain function, its design must support that function to the fullest extent possible.
 This goes for industrial design and even more for Web design. (...)
 If the form of a Web site becomes a goal in itself, instead of a means to an end, the Web site will not work."

-The dictum interpreted in this way is meaningful as an anti-formalist design precept, because this interpretation is neutral as to the kind of aesthetic or style employed, and because proper functioning is the prime concern here.
+The dictum interpreted in this way makes sense as an anti-formalist design precept, because this interpretation is neutral as to the kind of aesthetic or style employed, and because proper functioning is the prime concern here.

-Nevertheless, the dictum can be seen as sensible and unobjectionable only because the way it is understood here has, apart from using the same three words, virtually nothing in common with its original meaning.
-What is more, the fact that the same three words, instrumental in fostering a formalist vision of pre-ordained, historically necessary modern forms, are employed today to resist the very formalism the three words introduced, encouraged, and defended, still compounds rather than dispels the confusion around the meaning of the phrase.
+Nevertheless, the dictum can be seen as sensible and unobjectionable only because the way it is understood nowadays has, apart from using the same three words, virtually nothing in common with its original meaning.
+What is more, the fact that the same three words, historically instrumental in fostering a formalist vision of the allegedly "pre-ordained" and "historically necessary" modern forms, are employed today to resist the very formalism the three words introduced, encouraged, and defended.
+That only further compounds, rather than dispels, the confusion around the meaning of the phrase.

-I suggest therefore that it would be a great service to the design community
+I suggest therefore that it would be of a great service to the design community

 to avoid the three F-words altogether.